infosecn1nja/AD-Attack-Defense/README.md

 * [Get-InjectedThread](https://gist.github.com/jaredcatkinson/23905d34537ce4b5b1818c3e6405c1d2) - Get-InjectedThread looks at each running thread to determine if it is the result of memory injection.
 * [SilkETW](https://github.com/fireeye/SilkETW) - SilkETW & SilkService are flexible C# wrappers for ETW, they are meant to abstract away the complexities of ETW and give people a simple interface to perform research and introspection.
 * [WatchAD](https://github.com/0Kee-Team/WatchAD) - AD Security Intrusion Detection System
+* [Sparrow](https://github.com/cisagov/Sparrow) - Sparrow.ps1 was created by CISA's Cloud Forensics team to help detect possible compromised accounts and applications in the Azure/m365 environment.
+* [DFIR-O365RC](https://github.com/ANSSI-FR/DFIR-O365RC) - The DFIR-O365RC PowerShell module is a set of functions that allow the DFIR analyst to collect logs relevant for Office 365 Business Email Compromise investigations.

 ### Sysmon Configuration
 * [sysmon-modular](https://github.com/olafhartong/sysmon-modular) - A Sysmon configuration repository for everybody to customise